radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Future specifications may recommend other Error-Cause attribute values for specific scenarios.

 RadSec clients MUST accept Protocol-Error as a valid response and thus stop any retransmission of the original packet over the current connection.
-Further details of handling the Protocol-Error reply on the client side are outside of the scope of this document, see {{?I-D.dekok-protocol-error}} for a more detailed description on Protocol-Error.
+Further details of handling the Protocol-Error reply on the client side are outside of the scope of this document, see {{?I-D.dekok-protocol-error}} for a more detailed description of Protocol-Error.

+Note that sending Protocol-Error in response to unwanted packets replaces the use of CoA-NAK, Disconnect-NAK and Accounting-Response in these situations as specified in {{RFC6614}}.
+See further details in {{unwanted_packet_handling}} below.

 ## Detecting Live Servers

-RadSec implementations MUST utilize the existence of a TCP, TLS or DTLS connection where applicable in addition to the application-layer watchdog defined in {{!RFC3539, Section 3.4}} when determining liveliness of each connection.
+RadSec implementations MUST utilize the existence of a TCP, TLS or DTLS connection where applicable in addition to the application-layer watchdog defined in {{!RFC3539, Section 3.4}} when determining the liveness of each connection.

 As RADIUS is a "hop-by-hop" protocol, proxies hide information about the topology downstream to the client.
 While the client may be able to deduce the operational state of the next-hop (i.e. proxy), it is unable to determine the operational state of any hops beyond it.